heyaaman/heyaaman/README.md

 # Hello, it's Aaman!

-I'm a school student, 17 yo and I'm from India , Kerala
+17 yo and I'm from India, Kerala